crownstone/bluenet/PROTOCOL.md

 ![Switch State Packet](docs/diagrams/switch_state_packet.png)

-Bit 7 is used for the Relay Flag, where 0 = OFF, 1 = ON
+Bit 7 is used for the relay flag, where 0 = OFF, 1 = ON.
-Bits 6-0 are used for PWM, where 100 is full ON, 0 is OFF, dimmed in between
+Bits 6-0 are used for PWM, where 100 is fully ON, 0 is OFF, dimmed in between.

 # Services
 When connected, the following services are available.